shorebirdtech/handbook/company.md

   for something like [Mobile.dev](https://mobile.dev/) for Flutter apps.
   Particular trouble around testing "invasive" apps, such as ones which use system accessibility events.
+* Keeping models in sync are hard (client, api, server, persistence).
+Some use many different solutions for migration and versioning.
+Some companies realease the server before client releases.
+Some even have the client update data stores to avoid migration issues.
+Code push with an end-to-end framework that solves this would be nice.

 # A note on hiring